Eeyurrn/PythonStuff/README.txt

-See Enrol.py for bulk of relevant code
+See Enrol.py and stats.py for bulk of relevant code